PAL-Net: A Point-Wise CNN with Patch-Attention for 3D Facial Landmark Localization: Results and Discussion

-Since this study focuses on anatomical landmarks for medical-anthropometric analysis, not all linear distances on the face hold equal significance.
-Some facial linear distances are more distinct and clinically relevant than others \parencite{pucciarelli2017face}.
-To ensure meaningful analysis, specific anatomical linear distances and angles were selected for further evaluation.
-These measurements were then compared with the intra-observer variability to provide a comprehensive assessment of the predicted facial landmarks and their accuracy.
-Table \ref{tab:Linear_distances} demonstrates the intra-observer variability of anatomical distances, predicted landmarks' distances, and the ratio between the predicted landmarks' distances and the average distances of the landmarks.
-The ratio was calculated to provide insight into the significance of the error, depending on the distance.
-This approach allows for an evaluation of the magnitude of the error in relation to the actual anatomical distances being measured, providing a clearer understanding of the model's performance.
-Despite the benchmark of 2 mm being widely accepted as a clinically relevant threshold for facial landmark localization accuracy \parencite{dindarouglu2016accuracy, othman2020validity, weinberg2006anthropometric}, not all linear distances predicted by our model fall below this margin.
-Anatomical distances vary greatly in scale ranging from short inter-landmark distances such as (Cph)R—(Cph)L (~11.8 mm average distance) to broader measurements like (Zy)R—(Zy)L (~131.7 mm average distance).
+Despite the 2 mm benchmark being widely accepted as a clinically relevant threshold for facial landmark localization accuracy \citep{dindarouglu2016accuracy, othman2020validity, weinberg2006anthropometric}, not all linear distances predicted by our model fall within this margin.
+Anatomical distances vary greatly in scale, ranging from short inter-landmark distances such as (Cph)R—(Cph)L (~11.8 mm, average distance) to broader measurements such as (Zy)R—(Zy)L (~131.7 mm, average distance).
 In such cases, reporting error in absolute millimeters may not fully capture the model’s performance.
 Therefore, we normalized the error by the average ground-truth distances to provide relative insight.
 The majority of the predicted distances show errors well below 5\% of the corresponding anatomical length, with a mean relative error of 4\%.
 This ratio is informative when the absolute errors exceed 2 mm, while the proportional error remains within an acceptable range for clinical and anthropometric applications.
 When considered relative to landmark spacing and clinical practice tolerance, the results strongly support the feasibility of the proposed method for accurate anatomical landmark prediction.
 These results support the robustness of the model across both short and long facial spans, with predictive accuracy aligning well with clinical tolerances and intra-observer variability.